 Like any other international student whose first brush with Japan started with learning the language, Dennis Chia, born and raised in Singapore, learned Japanese in his middle school.
-It was still rare for schools to offer Japanese language classes then, but then he also had the opportunity to go on a homestay in Hokkaido and spend a couple of weeks in the Kanto and Kansai region of Japan in 2004 for a school program.
+It was still rare for schools to offer Japanese language classes, but then he also had the opportunity to go on a homestay in Hokkaido and spend a couple of weeks in the Kanto and Kansai region of Japan in 2004 for a school program.
 It was also the same year when Waseda University established the School of International Liberal Studies (SILS), which they also visited as part of the program.
-Much like a coincidence, in his 2nd year of high school, Waseda came to his school to promote the new department and before he knew it he was enrolled in the SILS program.
-Studying in Japan was not his initial plan after high school, but he made the most out of his first four years as a university student as he traveled to all 47 prefectures.
+Much like a coincidence, in his 2nd year of high school, Waseda came to his school to promote the new department.
+Before he knew it, he was enrolled in the SILS program.
+Studying in Japan was not his initial plan after high school, but he made the most out of his first four years as a university student traveling to all 47 prefectures in Japan.

 A Fresh Pair of Eyes

-However, in his 4th year, the Great East Japan Earthquake devastated the Northeastern region of Japan, and he felt compelled to help through volunteering.
+However, in his 4th year of studies, the Great East Japan Earthquake devastated the Northeastern region of Japan, and he felt strongly to help through volunteering.
 In the last week of April, he headed to Tohoku and spent some time in Ishinomaki where he lent his time and skills in cooperative efforts.
-It was through this experience that his eyes were opened to a different way of seeing the places he visits.
-Before, he traveled around simply as a touristーgoing to the typical ‘touristy’ places and simply seeing the facade of towns and cities.
-Now, he sees past that and has found himself in the midst of local communities and their way of living.
+It was through this experience that his eyes were opened to a different way of seeing the places he has visited.
+Before, he traveled around simply as a touristーgoing to the typical ‘touristy’ places, overloaded by “billboard culture”, and simply seeing the facade of towns and cities.
+Now, he sees through that and has found himself in the midst of local communities and their honest way of living.
 It was a new-found experience with traveling that kickstarted his passion to ‘see’ Japan beyond the surface.
-He partook in translation work for Japanese craftsmen; translating explanations about traditional Japanese crafts.
+As such, he partook in translation work for Japanese craftsmen; translating explanations about traditional Japanese crafts.
 It was through his immersion in this environment that he learned what he believes is the whole philosophy behind Japanese culture and the Japanese way of thinking which has always been connected to sustainability.